Channel Estimation for Beyond Diagonal RIS Exploiting Core Tensor Sparsity: Conclusion

 \section{Conclusion}

 This paper addressed the channel estimation problem for \gls{bdris}-assisted wireless systems by formulating it as a sparse core tensor recovery problem that exploits the limited-scattering properties of \gls{mmwave} and \gls{subthz} channels.
-We proposed two novel algorithms, STORM and STAR, that leverage Kronecker rank-one factorization to estimate sparse channels with reduced training overhead compared to existing methods.
-Simulations demonstrated that both algorithms achieve near-oracle \gls{nmse} performance, with STAR attaining the oracle bound at high \gls{snr} even for smaller group sizes while maintaining lower computational complexity than the TRICE framework adapted to \gls{bdris}.
-The results revealed that a minimum group size $\bar{K}$ is necessary to fully exploit channel sparsity, with systems operating at $\bar{K}=8$ achieving substantial compression gains without sacrificing estimation accuracy.
-Future work includes extending the framework to wideband OFDM systems with frequency-selective channels, and exploring hybrid architectures that combine group-connected and fully-connected \gls{bdris} topologies.
+The two proposed algorithms, STORM and STAR, leverage Kronecker rank-one factorization to estimate sparse channels with reduced training overhead, and simulations confirm near-oracle \gls{nmse}, with STAR attaining the oracle bound at high \gls{snr} while STORM and TRICE saturate at the dictionary-coherence floor for small group sizes.
+Both methods retain a clear complexity advantage over TRICE adapted to \gls{bdris}, with the largest compression gains at $\bar{K}=8$.
+Future work targets wideband OFDM, hybrid group/fully-connected topologies, off-grid Stage-2 refinement, and direct-link extensions.